 As with other medical specialties, urology requires study and training beyond the standard medical school and internship years.
-Because of so many remarkable advances in recent years in diagnosis, treatment, and surgical procedures, it is vital that our urologist be committed to the process of continuing education.
+Because of the remarkable advancements in recent years concerning diagnosis, treatment, and surgical procedures, it is vital that our urologist be committed to the process of continuing education.

 Once a person has graduated from medical school, he or she becomes a medical doctor qualified to practice medicine.
 Only by completing 5-7 years of surgical training followed by written and oral examination is a doctor considered a board-certified urologist.
 All of our Surgeons are Board Certified in the field of Urology.